BrainBody

 intake@brainbody.health with your name and contact information for us to call you

-Brain mapping allows us to know exactly where to place/angle the helmet.
-Mapping AND first treatment is about 45 min appointment
+Brain mapping allows us to know exactly where to place/angle the helmet and customized the exact TMS dosage to give each client individually.

 Follow up TMS treatments are 18-22 minutes long, depending on the appropriate protocols required.